While the erl application is really useful to tinker with Erlang modules,

 The kernel_app documentation presents the following parameters:

-It is really simple to add these flags to ERL_AFLAGS
+It is really simple to add these flags to ERL_AFLAGS, for example in

 ERL_AFLAGS="+pc unicode"